 - The time and place of the accident,

 - The other driver’s information including their name, address, phone number, license plate, make and model of their vehicle, and their insurance information, and

 - Notice any potential distractions that the other driver may have experienced, such as cell phone use.

 All of this documentation will help your lawyers to work tirelessly for you.

 Contacting an Arlington Heights Car Accident Attorney

-The last step is that if you or someone you loved has experienced an injury or suffered property damages, you may want to contact a qualified Arlington Heights car accident attorney.
+The last step is that if you or someone you loved has experienced an injury or suffered property damages, you may want to contact a dedicated Arlington Heights car accident attorney.
 If you have handled this scary situation on your own thus far, you can rely on the expertise of the attorneys at the Law Offices of R.F.
 Wittmeyer, Ltd. today for a free consultation.
+Call now.